suhail3535/JavaScript-Practice/FrontendInterview(HTML,CSS,JavaScriptREACT)/redmi.md

 <------------------------------------------->

 Q-3.
 Explain the box model in CSS?
-The CSS box model describes the rectangular boxes that are generated for the elements in the document tree.
+The CSS box model is a fondamental concepts that describes how  the  space is calculated and distributed  around HTML elements is the form of rectangular boxes that are generated for the elements in the document tree.
 It consists of content, padding, border, and margin.
 <------------------------------------------->

 Q-4.
 What are the different CSS selectors?